Risk Management

 • Sourcing alternative suppliers, and strengthening the selection of suppliers and their management by utilizing the performance data

-• Adjust the amount of raw materials that are difficult to procure, and shift to other raw materials when necessary
+• Adjust the level of raw materials that are difficult to procure and shift to other raw materials when necessary

-Franchise relationships Risk related to our high dependency on, or changes to our relationship with The Coca-Cola Company and Coca-Cola Japan as trademark owners in respect to contract / relationship terms and renewals, concentrate pricing, support for product promotions
+Franchise relationships Risk related to our high dependency on, or changes to our relationship with The Coca-Cola Company (TCCC) and Coca-Cola (Japan) Company (CCJC) as trademark owners in respect to contract /relationship terms and renewals, concentrate pricing, support for product promotions.

 • Decrease in sales from any suspension in the use of TM rights and/or decline in product development capabilities and brand power